 It doesn't get any easier than this:

-Take the planning pain out of your pixie dust.
+If planning your Disney vacation has put the pain into your pixie dust, this is your magic wand to make it go away.
 Whether it's your first trip to Walt Disney World or your fortieth, The easy Guide will make it your best.
 Don't go see Mickey without it.

 Chapter 1: How to Use This Book

 Chapter 3: How Long to Stay